Cloud Provider Setup | AWS, GCP, Azure, and OpenShift Configuration Guide

 - Compute Engine API enabled

-- Existing VM instances in your project
+- Existing VM instances in your project (for testing)

 Step 1: Enable Compute Engine API